Free online resources for groups involved in landcare

-Landcare Australia offers a suite of free online resources to support and promote your group’s activities and mobilise volunteers.
-Whether you’re starting a new group, need a landcare logo for your group or looking to expand your volunteer base, these resources are designed to help you get started.
+Landcare Australia offers a suite of free online resources to support and promote your group’s activities and mobilise volunteers to get involved.
+Whether you’re starting a new group and require a landcare logo, or looking to expand your volunteer base, these resources are designed to help you get started.

-Any group involved in landcare activities can use the resources – Landcare, Bushcare, ‘Friends of’, Coastcare, Dunecare, Rivercare, Junior Landcare, youth groups, or any other environmental community-led group.
-The resources will help you engage people in your local community to participate in landcare activities.
+Any group involved in landcare activities may find these resources useful – Landcare, Bushcare, ‘Friends of’, Coastcare, Dunecare, Rivercare, Junior Landcare, youth groups, or any other environmental community-led group.

 How to obtain a landcare logo for your group

-For eligible groups to obtain a logo, please follow this simple process:
+For eligible groups to obtain a caring hands logo, please follow this simple process:

 • Register your group on the National Landcare Directory